 What is a Jinn?

-The word ‘jinn’ comes from the Arabic ‘Janna’, which means to ‘cover or hide’.
-Unlike the other creations of Allah (SWT) that we are able to see, the reality of the jinn is hidden from us.
+The word ‘jinn’ comes from the Arabic word ‘Janna,’ which means to ‘cover or hide.’
+Unlike the other creations of Allah (SWT) that we can see, we cannot know the reality of the jinn.
 Allah mentions them at many places in Al-Qur’an, and there is an entire Surah titled Al-Jinn.
-Al-Qur’an and the authentic statements of Prophet Muhammad (PBUH) help us understand what the jinn are made of, when they were created, what the purpose of their creation is, and what happens to them when they obey or disobey Allah’s command.
+Al-Qur’an and the factual statements of Prophet Muhammad (PBUH) help us understand what the jinn are made of, the purpose of their creation, and what happens to them when they obey or disobey Allah’s command.

 “And indeed, We created man from dried (sounding) clay of altered mud.
 And the jinn, We created aforetime, from the smokeless flame of fire.”
 (Qur’an 15: 26-27)

 Stating the purpose of their creation, Allah says He created the jinn to worship Him alone.